sujalupadhyay1/Super-Mart-Python-Billing-Discount-System-/README.md

 It collects customer details, records purchased items, calculates the total bill, and applies discounts based on the number of items bought.

 This program is perfect for:
-- Beginners learning Python basics like loops, conditionals, and input handling.
 - Understanding simple billing logic without external libraries.
 - Small shops or training projects for customer billing.